MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-gateway.md

 ### Enhanced Gateway page content

-Content shown on the enhanced Gateway page is defined using a JSON file with the following elements:
+Custom content shown on the enhanced Gateway page is defined using a JSON file with the following elements:

 ```JSON
 { // Root object